sou-008/terraform-project/README.md

 ## Terraform Configuration Files

 1. `main.tf` - Terraform Configuration
-This file contains the main configuration for provisioning the EC2 instance.
+<br>This file contains the main configuration for provisioning the EC2 instance.
 It includes:

-Defining the AWS provider and region.
+- Defining the AWS provider and region.
-Provisioning an EC2 instance with the required configurations.
+- Provisioning an EC2 instance with the required configurations.
-Attaching a user data script to install dependencies and start both the Flask and Express applications.
+- Attaching a user data script to install dependencies and start both the Flask and Express applications.

 2. `variables.tf` - Terraform Variables
 This file contains all the variables used in the main.tf configuration.
 It's designed for reusability and scalability.